Skip to main content

 Gas unit priceThe amount the sender is willing to pay per unit of gas, to execute the transaction.
 This is represented as Octa or units of 10-8 Aptos utility tokens.

 Maximum gas amountThe maximum gas amount in Aptos utility tokens Alice is willing to pay for this transaction.
 Gas charges are equal to the base gas cost covered by computation and IO multiplied by the gas price.
 Gas costs also include storage with an Apt-fixed priced storage model.
-This is represents as Octa or units of 10-8 Aptos utility tokens.
+This is represented as Octa or units of 10-8 Aptos utility tokens.

 Expiration timeExpiration time of the transaction.